-3. Must continue its authority and the exercise thereof to the three degrees of the Craft or Symbolic Masonry; and appropriating funds for any purpose it may deem proper.
+3. Must continue its authority and the exercise thereof to the three degrees of the Craft or Symbolic Masonry; and

 4. Must recognize and support the Ancient Landmarks which include, particularly, the Three Great Lights and belief in God and the immortality of the Soul.